 One of the best aspects of the Canon ImageClass MF743Cdw printer is practically right in the name: the beautiful, eye-catching highly functional 5-inch color touchscreen.
 But that’s not all.
-You can expect top-quality performance for both monochrome and color prints, as well as copies and scans.
+You can expect top-quality performance for both monochrome and color prints, and it's an all-in-one printer so it also copies and scans.
 Speaking of which, the 4,000-page monthly page volume is perfect for any business, though it might be a tad bulky for your home office.
 The 50-sheet automatic document feeder and 550-sheet paper cassette were built for efficiency, and it shows.

 Xerox WorkCentre 6515

 Targeting the small- to mid-sized biz sector, Xerox has something for everyone with the WorkCentre 6515 printer.
 The brand has traditionally been aimed at the business crowd, so you can expect top-quality text on every page, not to mention better-than-average graphics.
 The oversized, smartphone-esque touchscreen makes every print function easy to access, even for those with poor eyesight.

 The ADF holds up to 50 sheets of paper, while the main paper tray below holds another 250.
 (With an optional second tray, you can add another 550 sheets.
 Yowsers!)
 Another perk: you can scan both sides of a single document without having to turn it over.
 Photo quality is predictably subpar, but the WorkCentre 6515’s overall functionality far supersedes any shortcomings you may find.